-His tuberculosis though took its toll in 1933 where he became increasing ill.
+His tuberculosis though took its toll in 1933 where he became increasingly ill.
 While recording a number of songs in New York, he collapsed on the street and died on May 26, 1933 at only 35 years old.
 Despite his short life, he had a profound impact on the development of country and rock music and earned nicknames such as Blue Yodeler, the Singing Brakeman and the Father of Country Music.
 He left behind 110 records which have since set the emotional tone of future country music works and was the first inductee of the Country Music Hall of Fame.
-He has also been inducted in the Songwriter Hall of Fame, The Rock N Roll Hall of Fame and the Blues Hall of Fame.
+He has also been inducted in the Songwriter Hall of Fame, the Rock and Roll Hall of Fame, and the Blues Hall of Fame.

 Tropes present in Jimmie Rodgers' work:

 - 12-Bar Blues: Most of the Blue Yodel songs used this structure.

 - The Alcoholic: The subject of A Drunkard's Child, as the title suggests, is about the orphan child of a man who began an alcoholic and a gambling addict who then abandoned his family.

 - Alliterative Title: One of his recordings is titled Pistol Packing Papa.

 - Cover Album: He was the subject of a tribute album called Songs of Jimmie Rodgers: A Tribute which featured artists like Bob Dylan, Willie Nelson and Van Morrison doing covers of Rodger's songs.